What is Dementia?

 What causes dementia?

 Dementia is caused by damage to the cells in the brain.
 This interferes with the brain cells and their ability to work with each other.
 This lack of communication between cells directly affects behaviour, feelings and also thinking.
 There are many different diseases that result in dementia.
-They are as follows:

-1. Alzheimer's disease - This is the most common cause of dementia.
+1. Alzheimer's disease: This is the most common cause of dementia.
 When someone has Alzheimer's the chemistry and structure of the brain change, resulting in the death of brain cells.
 Problems of short-term memory are usually the first sign.

-2. Vascular dementia - If the oxygen supply to the brain fails, the brain cells can die and this can cause the symptoms of vascular dementia.
+2. Vascular dementia: If the oxygen supply to the brain fails, the brain cells can die and this can cause the symptoms of vascular dementia.
 These symptoms generally occur after a stroke, or over time often after a few small strokes.

-3. Dementia with Lewy bodies - When tiny abnormal structures develop inside nerve cells in the brain, their presence results in the degeneration of brain tissue.
+3. Dementia with Lewy bodies: When tiny abnormal structures develop inside nerve cells in the brain, their presence results in the degeneration of brain tissue.
 Symptoms can include disorientation and hallucinations, as well as problems with planning and problem solving.
 Memory loss can be less affected with this type of dementia.

-4. Fronto-temporal dementia - Damage is usually focused in the front part of the brain.
+4. Fronto-temporal dementia: Damage is usually focused in the front part of the brain.
 At first, personality and behaviour changes are the most obvious signs of this type of dementia.

 Can dementia be prevented?